 - Fit designed for unrestricted, athletic movement — absolutely no chaffing or awkward straps or fabric

-- Fit that would be comfortable in resting position — dog should be able to wear the close-fitting coat and rest comfortably in the car with no tightness
+- Fit that is comfortable in resting position — dog should be able to wear the close-fitting coat and rest comfortably in the car crate with no tightness

 - Fast and comfortable to get on and off — no need to lift or man-handle feet, legs, or neck